ekiefl/ekiefl.github.io/_posts/miscellaneous/2023-09-14-north-mongolia.md

 After around 40 minutes, during which time Anuka caught up with all the village folk, we stripped ourselves away from the festivities of September 1st.
 A big day lay ahead of us: we were heading into the Taiga to meet some of the western reindeer herders.

 20km outside the town we met our horse guide, Lhagwa.
 He's a nomad with hundreds of livestock, including many horses--some of which he uses for horse trekking services.
 After waiting a bit at the meetup spot, Lhagwa showed up on one of his horses and ushered us to meet him at an alternative location.
-At the alternate spot, his wife and a handful of horses were hanging out.
+At the alternate spot,his wife and a handful of horses were hanging out.

-{% include photo.html url="2023-09-14-north-mongolia/5/__2023-09-01_01-16-41-181000_evan.webp" description="" %}
+{% include photo.html url="2023-09-14-north-mongolia/5/__2023-09-01_00-23-49-691000_evan.webp" %}

-{% include photo.html url="2023-09-14-north-mongolia/5/__2023-09-01_00-23-49-691000_evan.webp" description="" %}
+{% include photo.html url="2023-09-14-north-mongolia/9/__2023-09-04_23-10-23-900000_evan.webp" description="Lhagwa smiling through the antlers of a massive bull reindeer (Day 9)." %}

 As we geared up for our journey into the Taiga, there was a natural rhythm to the preparations.
 Anuka boiled drinking water, Lhagwa and his wife saddled the horses, and Baagii packed the saddlebags.
 Kourtney and I helped where we could but felt relatively useless.
 Soon, some of us sat down in the grass and enjoyed a snack.

+{% include photo.html url="2023-09-14-north-mongolia/5/__2023-09-01_01-16-41-181000_evan.webp" description="Lhagwa's wife sitting down with the soon-to-be baggage horse, sucking on a candy." %}

 Baagii helped me into his deel, showing me how the buttons and silk sash work.

+{% include photo.html url="2023-09-14-north-mongolia/5/__2023-09-01_01-07-05-725000_kourtney.webp" description="Kourtney and I in Anuka and Baagi's deels that they lent us for the trip.
+Deels are a time-proven garb that's ideal for nomadic life.
+They shield against the sun, they're insulative when it's cold, and they protect your body from branches when on horseback through forested regions.
+Moreover, a natural pocket is created between the two flaps and above the sash, which can store a surprising amount of stuff." %}
-{% include photo.html url="2023-09-14-north-mongolia/5/__2023-09-01_01-07-05-725000_kourtney.webp" description="" %}

-Then, Lhagwa and Baagii loaded up the luggage horse, who was responsible for carrying all of our luggage and equipment.
+{% include photo.html url="2023-09-14-north-mongolia/5/__2023-09-01_01-30-54-726000_kourtney.webp" description="Baagi (left), Anuka (center), and Lhagwa (right) load up the luggage horse, who is responsible for carrying all of our luggage and equipment.
 Strong and intelligent horses are chosen for this job because the packed gear rests on either side, and the horse must have the physical awareness to account for this when choosing which path to take through the forest.
-And if a path is too skinny the horse must be smart enough to back up and find another path.
+And if a path is too skinny the horse must be smart enough to back up and find another path instead of freaking out." %}

-{% include photo.html url="2023-09-14-north-mongolia/5/__2023-09-01_01-30-54-726000_kourtney.webp" description="" %}

 When everything was ready, Anuka, Kourtney, Lhagwa, and I set off on horseback heading due North.
 The herders live northwest of Tsagaannuur and to get there, we needed to ascend up a mountain by horseback.
 After cresting the mountain, it descends into a flat, marshy bog.
 From there we would cross the bog, and then descend further that descends into the valley where the reindeer herders were currently settled.
 This is there Autumn camp location.

 We ascended up the gentle mountain slope and stopped for lunch while overlooking a great view of an expansive bog that lay ahead of us.
 From far away, the bog looked like a cake walk, but as we would soon learn, it was anything but gentile.

-{% include photo.html url="2023-09-14-north-mongolia/5/__2023-09-01_02-58-29-903000_kourtney.webp" description="" %}
+{% include photo.html url="2023-09-14-north-mongolia/5/__2023-09-01_02-58-29-903000_kourtney.webp" description="Lhagwa ties up our horses as we break for lunch.
+The foreboding bog beckons in the distance." %}

 After lunch we saddled up.
 Being exceptionally tall and of generally low fortitude for Mongolian standards, I was experiencing some knee pain from the stirrups being too short, so Lhagwa lengthened them to the last notch in the leather.
 Still too short, but it was better.
 We descended down to the bog and it became clear how treacherous it really was.
 Extending for kilometers, the bog was a patchwork of soft moss, mud pools, and oily bog water.